 The design is the very specific result of how the context, local culture, programmatic requirements and innovative engineering come together – allowing the architecture, city and landscape to combine in both form and spatial experience – creating a whole new civic space for the city.

 The DDP Park is a place for leisure, relaxation and refuge – a new green oasis within the busy urban surroundings of Dongdaemun.
 The design integrates the park and plaza seamlessly as one, blurring the boundary between architecture and nature in a continuous, fluid landscape.
 Voids in the park’s surface give visitors glimpses into the innovative world of design below, making the DDP an important link between the city’s contemporary culture, emerging nature and history.

-The 85,000 square metre plaza comprises a design museum, library and educational facilities, whilst the 30,000 square metre park reinterprets elements of traditional Korean garden design: reflecting pools, lotus ponds, pebble beds and bamboo groves – with no single feature dominating the perspective.
-This approach is informed by local painting traditions depicting grand visions of the ever-changing aspects of nature.
+The 30,000 square meter park reinterprets the spatial concepts of traditional Korean garden design: layering, horizontality, blurring the relationship between the interior and the exterior – with no single feature dominating the perspective.
+This approach is further informed by historic local painting traditions that depict grand visions of the ever-changing aspects of nature.

 DDP encourages many contributions and innovations to feed into each other; engaging the community and allowing talents and ideas to flourish.
 In combination with the city’s exciting public cultural programs, DDP is an investment in the education and inspiration of future generations.